-On July 17, 2018 the Sexual Offences and Domestic Violence Bill received Royal Assent from His Majesty King Mswati III.
+On the 28th of June, 2018 the Sexual Offences and Domestic Violence Bill received Royal Assent from His Majesty King Mswati III.
 It will now be passed into law and will be known as the Sexual Offences and Domestic Violence Act.

 History of the Bill